Vaibhavs10/static-resume/README.md

-# static-resume
+# Static Resume Website

-A static resume
+Building a static resume website using Bootstrap.

+Will update README.md once the project is completed!